-The Roosevelt Cable Car is the only cable car that connects Manhattan to Roosevelt Island in New York.
-It is a small elongated island located in the East River, once home to several hospitals and a prison but now a residential area filled with green spaces, luxury buildings, sports facilities, and even the campus of Cornell University.
+The Roosevelt Cable Car is the only cable car that connects Manhattan with Roosevelt Island in New York.
+It is a small elongated island located in the East River, which in the past was home to several hospitals and a prison but today is a residential area full of green spaces, luxury buildings, sports facilities and even the campus of Cornell University.

 The Roosevelt Cable Car is located in the Upper East Side neighborhood, very close to the southeast corner of Central Park.
 It is an ideal tourist attraction to complete the visit to this New York neighborhood after visiting some museums and walking its luxurious streets.

-- Round out your visit to the Upper East Side
+- Complete your visit to the Upper East Side.

 - Get new views of Manhattan

 - Enjoy a very economical plan: the ticket is cheap and you can get on with the Metrocard.